malstrom82/PdGem/README.md

 udpsend.txt has all instructions for udp/network stuff!

-visual test 4.pd is saved with all to work with udp, latest save 15:30..
+visual visualstest4-gem.pd is saved with all to work with udp, latest save 15:30..

 ---------------------------------------------------------